-Mix of Tax Sources by State, FY 2019
+Mix of Tax Sources by State, FY 2020

-Note: Unlike 41 states with broad-based personal income taxes, New Hampshire and Tennessee tax only certain dividend and interest income.
-Tennessee's tax will be phased out in 2021.
+Note: Unlike 41 states with broad-based personal income taxes, New Hampshire taxes only certain dividend and interest income.
+A similar tax was in place in Tennessee in fiscal year 2020 but has been fully phased out as of Jan.
+1, 2021.

-Source: U.S. Census Bureau's 2019 Annual Survey of State Government Tax Collections
+Source: U.S. Census Bureau's 2020 Annual Survey of State Government Tax Collections

-© 2020 The Pew Charitable Trusts
+© 2021 The Pew Charitable Trusts